cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 pkill Xvfb
 ```

-## Color Issue
+## Colors

-If you are running into issues with the forced color, you can use the `NO_COLOR` environment variable to manage it:
+If you want colors to be disabled, you can pass the `NO_COLOR` environment variable to disable colors.
+You may want to do this if ASCII characters or colors are not properly formatted in your CI.

 ```shell
 NO_COLOR=1 cypress run
 ```